jimcurtis/openwhisk-katacoda/2-knative-demo/01-open-console-create-project.md

 ![Web Console Login](assets/login.png)

-After you have authenticated to the web console, you will be presented the default Service Catalog view.
-In the upper left corner there is a pull-down next to "Service Catalog" where you can choose the "Application Console" view.
+After you have authenticated to the web console, you will either be presented with the default Service Catalog view or the Application Console view.
+If you are in the Service Catalog view, in the upper left corner there is a pull-down next to "Service Catalog" where you can choose the "Application Console" view.

 ![Service Catalog Pull-down](assets/application-console.png)